-Being a vigilant person, Hermione tried to avoid venturing outside after the sun had set unless necessary for a tracking mission, and even then, she took precaution seriously.
-Walking a deserted street alone at night could be dangerous in peaceful times, but it was more so these days, considering the number of times she had been attacked by Death Eaters who wanted nothing less than the demise of one of the most accomplished Aurors of the time.
-But today, as much as she would have wished to stay in her cosy home, she had no choice.
-She would be leaving on a mission early tomorrow morning and she needed to fetch some gold from her Gringotts vault before she left.
-Borrowing money from Harry, or, heaven-forbid, Ron was embarrassing.
-After the only time she had done it, she had vowed never to borrow gold again.
+Being a vigilant person, Hermione tried to avoid venturing outside after the sun had set unless necessary for a mission, and even then, she took precautions seriously.
+Walking on a deserted street alone at night could be dangerous in peaceful times, but it was more so these days, considering the number of times she had been attacked by Death Eaters who wanted nothing less than the demise of the Auror who had thwarted many of their attacks and put many of their fellows in Azkaban.

 Between missions to track down dangerous wizards and the preliminary research required for these missions, there was never enough time for an Auror to visit Diagon Alley lately.
 But luckily for Hermione, the goblins worked well past normal office hours.
 In fact, Gringotts was open twenty-four hours a day.

 It was a chilly September night.
 Shivering in the crisp breeze, Hermione pulled her cloak tighter around herself as she continued her trek towards the white building of the wizarding bank, unaware of the hooded figure watching her from the shadows.

 The path was becoming rather shadowy and she had difficulty seeing the way ahead.
 Being shrouded by the darkness meant that she would not be noticed by potential attackers, but not being able to see where she was going could be just as dangerous.
 She pulled out her wand and whispered, "Lumos!"